-While-reading: Dad said that the house was haunted.
+A. Dad said that the house was haunted.
 Gran says the house isn't haunted, so maybe he was lying.

-B. Look at the pictures showing Gran's commands and requests.
-Write complete sentences about each one. (\checkmark) is for 'do it'; () is for 'don't do it'.
+B. Look at the pictures showing Gran's orders.
+Write complete sentences about each one.

-- 1. Write the example sentences on the board. - 2.
+- 1. Write the example sentences on the board.
+Point out the position of not in the second example. - 2.
 Ask the class which other words can be used instead of told (asked; ordered is less suitable).
 Point out that asked is less strong and politer than told. - 3.
 Go through the exercise with the class. - 4.
 Get the children to work in pairs and do the exercise orally. - 5.
 Get the children to write the reported orders in their notebooks.